 The lifespan of your brakes depends on how frequently you drive and under what type of conditions.
-If you live in a high-traffic region like a city or busy suburb, the constant stop-and-go will wear down your brakes sooner than if you live in a more rural setting.
+If you live in a high-traffic region, like a city or a busy suburb, the constant stop-and-go traffic will wear down your brakes sooner than if you live in a more rural setting.

-If you notice any vibration occurring when you step on the brake pedal, it most likely means that your rotors are warped.
+If you notice any vibration occurring when you step on the brake pedal, it most likely means your brake rotors are warped.
 This occurs when the rotors experience excessive friction and are unable to be held evenly by the brake pads.